udontur/osc/README.md

 # OSC
-OSC is `udontur/ossdmk` written python to make the calculations more precise, the code more maintainable, and reduce the program's complexity.
+OSC is `udontur/ossdmk` written in python to provide more accurate calculations, maintainable code, and reduce the program's complexity.

+It is a small terminal utility that calculates your OSSD mark.

-## Installation (Linux)
+## Installation (Linux or MacOS)
 1. Add the Nix flake to your ```flake.nix``` input:
 ```nix
 osc.url="github:udontur/ossdmk";